 It’s a restaurant and bar that combines food and movies.
 You watch a movie here, and everything that is shown in the movie is also served on the table.
 The movie Ratatouille is currently on the menu and you can book tickets online on the website.

-54. Golf: Hit balls on the driving range
+56. Golf: driving range

 There are several courses in Hamburg where you can simply hire a golf club and a few golf balls and then practice your swing on the driving range – By the way: this is also a great way to reduce frustration.